NCAR/esds/posts/2022/esds-fall-event.md

 - Hackathon opening
 - Hackathon and focused group discussions (UCAR/NCAR only)

-Stay tuned for an announcement when **registration opens on October, 20th**.
+Stay tuned for additional details as we get closer to the event!